bplmaps/lmec-main-site/content/event/maps-and-social-justice-convening.md

 Hosted by the [Leventhal Map & Education Center](https://www.leventhalmap.org/),  [U-Spatial at the University of Minnesota](https://uspatial.umn.edu/), and [New American History](https://www.newamericanhistory.org/)

 _Online and free.
+Please register on Eventbrite_ [_here_](https://www.eventbrite.com/e/maps-and-social-justice-convening-tickets-506429433067)_.
 The Zoom link will be emailed the day before the event._